Barba-Q/qdlh/README.md

 Of course it's not, this tool exists, if at all, to make it easier for beginners to get started with qtile and not at least to test my premature skills in python.
 Bare with me and feel free to take it to the next level.

+Oh btw I've tested this on opensuse only.
+It _should_ work everywhere else though.